 3. Keep your software and plugins up to date

-+ There are free plans available by major security software companies.
-You can also pay for a good anti-malware software, depending on the levels of protection that you need for your website and your budget.
-Most good anti-malware would conduct regular web scanning, malware detection and removal, ensure PCI compliance and DDoS protection.
+There are free plans available from major security software companies.
+You can also pay for good anti-malware software, depending on the levels of protection that you need for your website and your budget.
+The best anti-malware would conduct regular web scanning, malware detection, and removal, ensuring PCI compliance and DDoS protection.

 5. back up your website regularly

 In the case that your website’s security is breached, make sure you back up everything.
 How often should your website be backed up?
 This is comparable to how often you back up certain applications on your phone.
 The answer is determined by how often you change the contents of your website.
 Backing up at least monthly is excellent if you run a daily blog, for example.

 As a website owner, you likely have to be concerned with several facets of maintaining a digital presence.
 From user experience to safe payments, an online presence demands continual upkeep.